-As discussed in Note 1, the financial statements present only the Community Health Permanent Endowment Fund and do not purport to, and do not, present fairly the financial position of the City of Lincoln, Nebraska as of August 31, 2019 and 2018, and the changes in its financial position for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the Community Health Permanent Endowment Fund and do not purport to, and do not, present fairly the financial position of the City of Lincoln, Nebraska as of August 31, 2020 and 2019, and the changes in its financial position, or where applicable, its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.